-The School of Politics and International Relations has a dedicated Placement and Employability Officer who organises work placement and internship opportunities for students.
-Our work placements and employability programme provides valuable work experience, self-confidence and a practical application of your studies.
+Our faculty work placements and internship programme provides valuable work experience, self-confidence and a practical application of your studies.

 The acquisition of a masters degree demonstrates a high level of knowledge in a specific field.
 If you wish to continue with your studies after completing an MA programme, our staff offer research degree supervision in most of the major sub-areas of the discipline.

 Career destinations for our postgraduates include economists, management consultants, researchers, statisticians and university lecturers.
 Companies and organisations our graduates have gone to work for include Channel 4, the European Union, GCHQ, Reuters and the Thailand National Police Department.

 95.2% of postgraduates from the school who were available for employment had secured work or further study within six months of graduation.
 The average starting salary was £25,000 with the highest being £42,000.*

 * Known destinations of full-time home postgraduates 2016/17.
 Salaries are calculated based on the median of those in full-time paid employment within the UK.

 The Careers and Employability Service offers excellent careers guidance, information and resources, and holds workshops on CV writing, completing application forms and interview techniques.
 As a University of Nottingham graduate, you can receive lifelong support from the service.

 Find out more about careers in politics and international relations.